carlostkd/Fido2/README.md

 - Register test
 - Authenticate test
 - Works on mobile devices using OTG cable or any Fido2 with NFC
+- If you have Fingerprint enabled on you Mobile device you can use this toll to verify if your Fingerprint Credentials   are correct and working as well.

 ## Installation